HEPA Is Key For Air Purifiers Tech Center - AirPurifiers.com

 We hear a lot about HEPA filters these days, especially with the emergence of the COVID-19 pandemic in 2020.
 But the technology has actually been around since the early 1940s.
 HEPA filter technology was created during the Manhattan Project which was a classified research and development program in the U.S. with the purpose of making nuclear weapons during World War II.

-Scientists working on the project at the time realized they needed to contain the spread of radioactive contaminants in the air to protect themselves and others and so, they developed the HEPA filter technology to filter it out of the air.
-The filters were introduced for commercial use in the 50’s to eliminate pollen, smoke, viruses, bacteria and other airborne contaminants in hospitals and other large workplace settings.
+Scientists working on the project at the time realized they needed to contain the spread of radioactive contaminants in the air to protect themselves and others so, they developed the HEPA filter technology to filter it out of the air.
+The filters were introduced for commercial use in the 50s to eliminate pollen, smoke, viruses, bacteria, and other airborne contaminants in hospitals and other large workplace settings.
 The popularity of HEPA filters has grown through the years as we continue to learn about the negative impacts of air pollution and the importance of clean air.

-An air purifier with only a HEPA filter is pretty effective in purifying the air you breath in your home.
+An air purifier with only a HEPA filter is pretty effective in purifying the air you breathe in your home.
 They’re designed to remove the most common contaminants in the air.
-HEPA filters can last anywhere between six and twelve months, after that they will need to be replaced.
+HEPA filters can last anywhere between six and twelve months, after that, they will need to be replaced.
 Some purifiers have permanent or washable HEPA filters – permanent filters can be regularly vacuumed and washable ones can be washed in cold water to clean them.
-And while HEPA filters can help pull dust, pollen, pet dander, and a host of other airborne irritants out of the air, they will not rid your home of gases, smoke or odors.
+And while HEPA filters can help pull dust, pollen, pet dander, and a host of other airborne irritants out of the air, they will not rid your home of gases, smoke, or odors.

 Many air purifiers will have what’s called a pre-filter that’s designed to trap large particles and then the smaller pollutants are caught in the main HEPA filter.
 Some purifiers will also have other filters to help with the air purification process.
 HEPA filters can work in combination with several others to address your specific needs and allergy triggers.